 They also specialize in work boots that are needed for oil and gas field sites.

-Miller predicts that "this is just the beginning" of the oil and gas industry boosting the local economy.
+Miller said "this is just the beginning" of the oil and gas industry boosting the local economy.

 Even though Miller's Clothing and Shoes specializes in men's clothing, they also offer and can order in flame resistant clothing for women.